Suit: Women

 Suit-wearing etiquette for women generally follows the same guidelines used by men, with a few differences and more flexibility.

 For women, the skirt suit or dress suit are both acceptable; a blouse, which can be white or coloured, usually takes the place of a shirt.
 Women's suits can also be worn with coloured tops or T-shirts.
 Also, women usually wear suits in professional settings, rather than as general formal attire, as men do.

 Women's suits come in a larger variety of colours, such as darks, pastels, and gem colours.

 Women generally do not wear neckties with their suits, but some do.
 Fancy silk scarves that resemble a floppy ascot tie became popular in North America in the 1970s.
 By the 1980s, women were entering the white-collar workforce in increasing numbers, and their dress fashions adopted looks not dissimilar from men's business wear.
 By the early to mid-1980s, conservatively tailored skirt suits were the norm, in the same colours and fabrics considered standard in men's suits.
 These were typically worn with buttoned-up collared blouses, usually white or some pastel in colour.
 These were frequently accessorised with a version of the bow tie, usually the same fabrics, colours, and patterns as men's neckties and bow ties, but tied in a fuller bow at the collar.
 Pantyhose are worn with the skirt suit in black, nude or white.

 Fashion

 Western world

 Throughout the 20th and 21st centuries, the tailors of England, Italy, Spain, and France have been the leaders in the design of men's suits.
 The slim-fitting mohair and sharkskin suits developed in London and Milan during the 1960s were widely imitated by the mod subculture, and underwent a large scale revival during the late 2000s to mid 2010s due to their association with James Bond and Don Draper from Mad Men.

-Due to the humid climate, Italian suits are frequently made in shades of light grey, sand or stone to reflect the sunlight.
-Typical fabrics include lightweight flannel, a wool and mohair blend, and linen or chino cloth for hot weather.

 Elsewhere in the Mediterranean, suits are considered impractical without constant air conditioning.
 As a result, most non-conservative businesses, regardless of size or wealth, tend to use casual clothes even in formal meetings.
 Some professions, such as banking, law, and certain government employees that deal directly with the public do have a more formal dress code.

-Some Israeli branches of American firms tend to imitate their American counterparts' style of business casual, smart casual and informal clothing.
-However, many conservative Israeli professionals, especially Hasidic Jews, continue to wear the traditional single-breasted black, navy blue or grey rekel.